softwareconstruction240/autograder/docs/CONTRIBUTING.md

 - Leave a comment from time to time with updates on your progress

 ### 2. Branches
-Branches in git allow us to all work on separate things in the same codebase.
+Branches in `git` allow us to all work on separate things in the same codebase.
 You will do all your work in a branch.

 #### Creating a branch
 Create the branch directly from the issue so your work is linked.

 - Always branch from `main`
     - (exceptions exist if you know what you're doing)
 - Use descriptive names that reflect what you're working on:
     - `add-late-submission`
     - `admin-display-verification-status`
     - `server-communicator`
     - `extract-service-logic-from-controllers`
-- If the issue name is clear and concise, the default branch name from clicking "Create a branch" from the issue page is also fine, it usually looks something like `488-fullstack-add-code-coverage-for-unit-tests`
+- If the issue name is clear and concise, the default branch name from clicking "Create a branch" from the issue page is also fine.
+It usually looks something like `488-fullstack-add-code-coverage-for-unit-tests`
 - Use kebab-case (lowercase with hyphens)
 - Keep names concise but clear
 - One branch per issue (don't mix different features/fixes)